strblr/pegase/README.md

 The `$label` field and the custom fields simply correspond to `$node`'s arguments.
 The `$match` key is *automatically* set and stores the success match object that was returned by the parser your semantic action is wrapped around.
 It contains the keys `from` (where the match started), `to` (where the match ended), `children` and `captures`.

-**Nodes might then be emitted, propagated and captured during the parsing process just like any `children`.**
+**Nodes can then be emitted, propagated and captured during the parsing process just like any `children`.**

 The specifics of how this happens is totally up to you (see [Basic concepts > Semantic actions and dataflow](#semantic-actions-and-dataflow)).
 Here is an example of a grammar generating an AST for sums written in prefix notation: